databio/pypiper/README.md

 pipeline.stop_pipeline()
 ```

 That's it!
 By running this command through `call_lock()` instead of directly in bash, you get a robust, logged, restartable pipeline manager for free!

+# Tutorials

-To see an example of a simple pipline, look at the [sample_pipeline.py](sample_pipeline.py) script in this repository.
-This tutorial will just show you how to construct a command and pass it to `pypiper.call_lock()`.
+To see an example of a simple pipline, look in the `example_pipelines` folder in this respository, which are thoroughly commented to act as vignettes.
+This is the best way to learn how to use Pyipiper.

+* [example_pipelines/basic.py](example_pipelines/basic.py) - How to construct a command and use `call_lock()`.
+* `example_pipelines/advanced.py` (under construction) - A tutorial demonstrating some more advanced features.
+* `example_pipelines/bioinformatics.py` (under construction) - A tutorial showing some bioinformatics use cases.

 # Outputs